alanng10/Grand/Docue/a.md

 Park is most parent in Grand.

-Feel is Park child.

-Gene, Time, Love is Feel child.
+Gene, Time, Love is Park child.

 Parent is more grand than child.